hermanyu/LinDHA/README.md

 1) **Base Model:** We take the numerical variables with a correlation coefficient $r>0.2$ found in the EDA step and assemble a rudimentary model called *LinDHA Mk 1*.
 The Mk 1 serves as the prototype model to which we add features and scale upwards.
 The base model results in a MAE of $ 21,365.

 2) **Feature Selection:** We manually test different configurations of features to try and find the theoretical optima in the feature space.
 The purpose of this step is to see how far we can get without any sophisticated manipulations or engineering.
 After testing various configurations, we take the best such configuration to build the Mk.
 2 model.
 The Mk.
 2 results in a MAE of $15,640.

+    Here during the Mk.
+2 stage while the number of features is still low, we also implement ```SGDRegressor()``` to train a model by using MAE as the actual loss function.
+This is acheived by setting the ```loss = epsilon_insensitive``` and ```epsilon=0```.
+The results were interesting: the MAE trained model performed worse than the MSE trained model with the former having a MAE score of $19,885.

+    The author is unsure why this is the case, but does propose the following hypothesis: the MSE loss function penalizes the model much more heavily for large errors than the MAE loss function.
+This means that MSE trained models are encouraged to overfit and will force themselves to accommodate all training examples.
+On the other hand MAE trained models are not penalized as harshly for underfitting and so they generally remain inert even if they are moderately far from the training examples.

 3) **Feature Engineering:** We manually engineer features to increase the model's **capacity** (a theoretical value that measures the model's ability to learn complex hypotheses).
 In this step, we sum features to remove redudancies.
 We also create interaction terms by multiplying Area features against Quality features to try and magnify the value of high quality homes.
 We also try to square root the area features.
 The resulting Mk.
 3 model scores a MAE of $13,909, 2nd best amongst our cross-validated models and the winning model for the Kaggle competition hosted by General Assembly for the DSIR-222 cohort.